pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

 ## Set up your Github pages

 Here Github Pages server is great place to host your Jekyll.
 Easy to control, and free to go.
-Here you need have a github account and a github application on mac is necessary (otherwise you need to do following things by using the command line).
+Here you need have a Github account and a Github application on mac is necessary (otherwise you need to do following things by using the command line).

- - Create a new public repository with a name and description, check the README initialization option
+ - Create a new public repository with a name and description, check the README initialisation option
  - Clone this repository to your local directory
  - Create and publish a new branch
  - Set this new branch to default and delete the master branch